• About

 • Gooey and crispy texture from toasty marshmallows

-• Thick and chewy marshmallow cookies that are rich, chocolatey, and melt-y
+• Chewy marshmallow cookies that are rich, chocolatey, and melty

 • No chilling required before baking

-• Easy cookie recipe that's kid-friendly and made with simple ingredients
+• Easy cookie recipe that's kid-friendly, made with simple ingredients, and ready in 30 minutes

 • Freezer friendly cookie recipe